YellowbrickData/yellowbrick-jdbc/README.md

 ### Device Flow Advantages:

-Instead of relying on a browser redirect, the driver presents the user with a device code.
+Instead of relying on a browser redirect required with an OAuth2 Authorization Code Flow, the driver presents the user with a device code by opening a browser window displaying a device code, and directing the user to an IDP-provided device login page.

-The user authenticates externally by visiting a URL and entering the code.
+The user authenticates externally by visiting the IDP device code authentication endpoint and entering the code.

 This approach is compatible with IT policies that prohibit localhost redirects.

-### Optional UI Enhancements:
+### Browser Interaction:

 The driver opens a temporary browser window hosting a minimal web page (served from a random localhost port).